cyruscyliu/firmguide/firmware-build/readme.md

-# firmware building and working environment
+# Intro

+There are 3 dirs,  `wrt350nv2-kernel`, `wrt350nv2-work`, `ws`.

+- First 2 dirs are used for build, and manage docker images.
-- `*-kernel` provides the kernel building environment
+- `wrt350nv2-kernel` provides the openwrt350nv2 kernel building env
-- `*-work` provides the working environment
+- `wrt350nv2-work` provides the working env
-- `ws` is the shared directory for dockers & host, which contains all working data
+- `ws` is the shared directory for 2 dockers & host, it contains all working data

+More info about using the docker, see following chapter 1.

-## 1. How to Use Docker
+## 1. Docker

-### 1.1 meaning of \*.sh in *-\*
+### 1.1 Meaning of \*.sh in wrt350nv2-\*

 Docker image is responsible for providing most of the dependency packages, thus every time running the image we can get a new, clean working/build environment.

-First, build a docker by `build-docker-image.sh`.
-Then, the docker started by `start.sh` will run in background and never stop by itself.
-If you want to use the docker env, run `in.sh` and you will get a shell.
-Use `remove.sh` to destroy the background running docker and then use `start.sh` to create a new one.
+Here, the docker started by start.sh will run in background and never stop by itself.

+If you want to use the docker env, run in.sh and you will get a shell.

+Use remove.sh to destroy the background running docker and then use start.sh to create a new one.

 ```bash
 # build docker image
 bash build-docker-image.sh

 # start docker image in background, and we can exec into it at any time
 bash start.sh

 # exec into docker image & use, exit if not needed
 bash in.sh

 # stop & destory the background running docker
 bash remove.sh
 ```

-### 1.2 shared dir between host & dockers
+### 1.2 Shared dir between host & 2 dockers

 `ws` is a shared directory among the 2 dockers and host machine, and it is mapped to `/root/firmware` in docker.

 When you are in docker's shell, anything you do under the path `/root/firmware` is actually do under the host path of `ws`.

-### 1.3 common FAQ
+### 1.3 Common FAQ

 #### install a docker